ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 - If the p-value is less than $\(\alpha\)$, we can reject the null hypothesis and conclude that there is a statistically significant association between the two categorical variables.
 - If the p-value is greater than or equal to $\(\alpha\)$, we fail to reject the null hypothesis, indicating no significant association.

-3. To test for independence between two continuous variables, we can use a correlation coefficient, such as the Pearson correlation coefficient ($r$) or the Spearman rank correlation coefficient ($ρ$).
+3. To test for independence between two continuous variables, we can use a correlation coefficient, such as the Pearson correlation coefficient ($r $) or the Spearman rank correlation coefficient ($ρ$).

 - <b>Pearson Correlation (r):</b> The Pearson correlation coefficient is used to measure linear relationships.
 It ranges from -1 (perfect negative linear relationship) to 1 (perfect positive linear relationship), with 0 indicating no linear relationship.

 Expression of $r$:

 $$

 \[r = \frac{\sum((X - \bar{X})(Y - \bar{Y}))}{\sqrt{\sum(X - \bar{X})^2 \sum(Y - \bar{Y})^2}}\]

 $$

 - <b>Spearman Rank Correlation (ρ):</b> The Spearman rank correlation coefficient is non parametric test used to measure monotonic (nonlinear) relationships.